WalysonMoura/projeto-site-android/README.md

 ##

- -  Made with 💙 by Walyson Moura 👋 <a href="https://www.linkedin.com/in/walyson-moura-302562218">see my LinkedIn</a>
+ -  Made with 💙 by Walyson Moura 👋 <a href="https://www.linkedin.com/in/walyson-moura-302562218" target="_blank">see my LinkedIn</a>